PavloVM7/go-concurrency/README.md

 # go-concurrency

-This module contains some thread safe collections
+This module contains some thread safe entities and collections